wechaty/python-wechaty-plugin-contrib/README.md

 The `python-wechaty-plugin-contrib` project has at least 9 plugins and 6 code examples.

-It makes wechaty easier to use.
+It makes python-wechaty easier to use.

 ### v0.0.1 (Apr 2020)